karamalhamoud/vscode-ngrok-client/README.md

 # vscode-ngrok-client

-Create a web server that accessible from local and remote on VS Code.
+Create a web server that allow your local http server to be accessible remotely on VS Code.

 ## Features